Chips Component

 Chips with Avatars

 Chips can include avatars to represent users, clients, or any entity.
-The chip uses the spr-avatar
+The chip uses the spr-avatar component internally, supporting different avatar variants.

 <template>